Genealogy-valued Feller diffusion: Concepts and main results

 For the total masses of $\mfU$, i.e.\ the Feller diffusion, it is well known that conditioned to survive till time $ T $ we get a \emph{time-inhomogeneous generalized (i.e.\ state-dependent) super-critical branching diffusion} with ($T$-dependent) time inhomogeneous drift and the original volatility coefficient which was explicitly calculated in special cases (see \cite{LN68}) but in addition to a generalization this needs a \emph{correction}.
-We proceed here differently with the calculation and get the following state and time dependent coefficients for the total mass process: